katsuemon/compyx/readme.md

 The self-made keyboard is modeled after the X68000 Compact XVI keyboard.
 Circuit design, PCB creation, and firmware are handled by emon.
 External case and keycaps are crafted by Fuyuki-san.
-For more details on zinichi’s website(https://zinichi.net/home/compyx-00/)
+For more details on Fuyuki’s website(https://zinichi.net/home/compyx-00/)

 ## BuildGuide
 Please refer to the assembly instructions here.